Phase 01: Initiation

-The kickoff call is key to paving the way for a successful deployment of Wrike in your organization and brings us one step closer to our Launch day!
-During this session we will define the scope, goals, and timeline of your deployment.
-But before we jump straight into the call, you should have completed the short survey that was sent to you by your consultant which gives us more insight into your team, culture, and goals.
+The Kickoff call is the key session to paving the way for a successful deployment of Wrike in your organization and brings us one step closer to our Launch Day!
+During this session, we will review the scope, goals, and timeline of your deployment.
+Prior to the call, your PSC will send you a short survey to get more insight into your team, culture, and goals.
 Your responses help the PSC to create a custom analysis of your team's change management needs and better understand your team's work

 ** We measure success through 90-day SMART goals - this is the target we want to aim for.
 In 90 days, what will be different in the way you work as a team and as a company?
 What will be better?
-To ensure that target is a goal that is achievable, make sure it adheres to the S.M.A.R.T. criteria.
-S.M.A.R.T. stands for:
+To ensure that the target is a goal that is achievable, make sure it adheres to the S.M.A.R.T. criteria (Specific, Measurable, Appropriate, Reasonable, Time-bound).

-- Sponsor: The Sponsor(s) is a person(s) with the proper authority in your organization to provide clarity to why Wrike is being adopted, who is expected to use Wrike, what type of work and what communications will happen in Wrike, and also when key moments within the deployment process should occur. (i.e. trainings, launch date, etc.) In certain contexts, this person can also be the Deployment Lead.
+- Deployment Sponsor: This person(s) should have the proper authority in your organization to provide clarity as to why Wrike is being adopted, who is expected to use Wrike, what type of work and what communications will happen in Wrike, and when key moments within the deployment process should occur. (i.e. training, launch date, etc.).
+In certain contexts, this person can also be the Deployment Lead.

-- Deployment Lead: The Deployment Lead is the point-person for the deployment of Wrike.
-This will be the point-of-contact for communications with the Deployment Consultant and will coordinate and facilitate scheduling and execution of calls/meetings for the different touch points in the deployment process.
+- Deployment Lead: This person is the point-person for the deployment of Wrike.
+This will be the point-of-contact for communications with the PSC and will coordinate and facilitate the scheduling and execution of calls/meetings for the different touchpoints in the deployment process.
 In certain contexts, this person can also be the Sponsor.

-- Champions: Champions are the power users, the early adopters, the influencers, the sherpas on your path to collaborative nirvana.
+- Deployment Champions: Champions are the power users, the early adopters, the influencers, the sherpas on your path to collaborative nirvana.
 It is smart to have a healthy mix of individuals that are enthusiastic for this new change and others that are hesitant.
 Good change management means giving all voices the time and space to be heard.
-Our experience shows that successful deployments involve a group of champions within an organization to help lead the charge of utilizing Wrike.
+Our experience shows that successful deployments involve a group of champions within an organization to help pave the way for successfully adopting Wrike.
 How many do you need?
 A good rule of thumb is to have at least one Champion for every 5 users in your account.

-- Users or End-Users: Also known as end-users, are everyone else in your organization that will be utilizing Wrike.
+- Users or End-Users: Also known as end-users, are everyone else in your organization who will be utilizing the Wrike Platform.